- Things to Do

 Kingsbury Chocolates showcases the sophisticated whimsy of self-trained chocolatier Rob Kingsbury, whose maple popcorn crunch drizzled in chocolate was a sweet sold originally by his grandparents at a roadside stand.
 He even offers custom chocolate assortments featuring a company’s logo and a U.S. Capitol good enough to eat.
 These local chocolates are sold at various Arlington locations.

-Heidelberg Pastry Shoppe offers chocolate truffles, chocolate dipped strawberries, pastries and cakes in the unique German bakery and delicatessen located on Lee Highway in Arlington.
+Heidelberg Pastry Shoppe offers chocolate truffles, chocolate dipped strawberries, pastries and cakes in the unique German bakery and delicatessen located on Langston Boulevard in Arlington.

 At Pastries by Randolph in the Lee Heights Shops, the Shaved Chocolate cake is layered with velvety chocolate buttercream and a thin layer of raspberry jam.
 Topped with chocolate shavings and chocolate sprinkles on the side, it partners with a glass of milk.